A category-theoretic version of the identity type weak factorization system: Introduction

-We shall consider a category that we call tribe with stable path objects, that is a tribe with additional structure on the class \At, and prove that such category admits a weak factorization system, thus giving rise to Joyal's notion of h-tribe.
+Our starting point is a particular category, introduced by André Joyal in~\cite{Jo13}, called tribe.
+This is a category with a distinguished class of arrows \At which, roughly speaking, can be thought of as abstract dependent projections.
+We shall then consider additional structure on it, defining a tribe with weakly stable path objects, and prove that such category admits a weak factorization system, thus giving rise to Joyal's notion of h-tribe.

-Independently of this work, Benno van den Berg has announced similar results in a recent talk in Oxford~\cite{vdB14}, achieved by considering a structure, called identity tribe, closely related to a tribe with stable path objects.
+Independently of this work, Benno van den Berg has announced similar results in a recent talk in Oxford~\cite{vdB14}, achieved by considering a structure, called identity tribe, closely related to a tribe with path objects.
 The main difference between our two notions lies in the condition of stability under pullbacks imposed on the factorization of the diagonal arrow.
 Nevertheless, their similarities suggest that we can regard them as leading to a natural enrichment of the tribe structure on a category.

-We begin the second section recalling some basic definitions and facts about weak factorization systems.
-The notion of tribe with stable path objects is then defined, and its relation with the notions introduced by Joyal and van den Berg is discussed.
-We conclude the section proving in~\cref{thm:wfs} the existence of a weak factorization system in every tribe with stable path objects.
+We begin \cref{sec:wspob} recalling some basic definitions and facts about weak factorization systems.
+The notion of tribe with weakly stable path objects is then defined, and its relation with the notions introduced by Joyal and van den Berg is discussed.
+The existence of a weak factorization system $(\Lm, \Rm)$ is proved in~\cref{thm:wfs}, and we conclude the section characterizing \Rt as the class of arrows having a form of transport between fibres over the endpoints of a path.
+The existence of a weak factorisation system from an analogous setup has been recently proved by Michael Shulman~\cite{Sh12}.

-The third section provides a first application of the main result.
-There we show that the category of contexts of a type theory with identity types is a tribe with stable path objects and that \cref{thm:wfs} yields exactly the identity type weak factorization system.
+In \cref{sec:syntc} we briefly recall the definition of the syntactic category \syntc and prove that, if the underlying type theory \T has identity types, then \syntc is a tribe with weakly stable path objects.
+We then show that, in this case, \cref{thm:wfs} yields exactly the identity type weak factorization system of~\cite{GG08}.

-In the fourth and fifth sections we show that the categories \gpdt and \topt are two other examples of the notion of tribe, in which the class \At consists of the Grothendieck fibrations and of the Hurewicz fibrations, respectively.
-In order to prove that such categories can also be equipped with stable path objects, however, we shall need to require the arrows in \At to satisfy an additional property.
-For this reason, the weak factorization system provided by \cref{thm:wfs} does not coincide exactly with the weak factorization system $(\Cm\cap\Wm,\Fm)$ of the two Quillen model structures mentioned above, since we have $\Am \subset \Fm$.
-Nevertheless, they are closely related, as the factorization of an arrow given by our theorem coincide with that one given by the structure $(\Cm\cap\Wm,\Fm)$.
+We conclude in \cref{sec:pobc} recalling the definition of path object category along with the underlying topological intuition, and show how to adapt the construction of a weak factorization system in~\cite{vdBG11} to prove that every path object category is a tribe with weakly stable path objects.